- Is my vehicle tax and MOT exempt?

-What year are cars tax and MoT exempt?
+What age vehicles are tax exempt?

 As well as generally looking fantastic, classic cars that are more than 40 years old are actually exempt from vehicle tax altogether.
 The exemption originally applied to any vehicle over 25 years old on the basis that they would be incapable of racking up much mileage.

 How do I claim tax and MOT exemption?

 To declare your car or motorcycle as a Vehicle of Historic Interest, MOT exempt and tax exempt, you need to apply at a Post Office with:the log book (V5C in your name)a valid MOT certificate or a completed V112 MOT exemption form.your vehicle tax reminder letter if you have it.

 Do I have to apply for MOT exemption?

 You must apply for a vehicle tax exemption to stop paying vehicle tax. … You do not have to apply to stop getting an MOT for your vehicle each year.
 However, you must still keep it in a roadworthy condition.
 You can be fined up to £2,500 and get 3 penalty points for using a vehicle in a dangerous condition.

 Does my 40 year old motorcycle need an MOT?

 Although 40 year old motorbikes will be MOT-exempt, they will still of course be legally obliged to be road legal.
 Essentially, they will be required to still be in a condition where they would pass on MOT. … The current rules mean that there’s nothing forcing riders with 40 year old bikes to undergo an MOT test.

 What are the UK tax brackets for 2020?